JonoAugustine/ConqBladeFeedback/docs/index.md

 My post is too long so ill split the change suggestions into messages on this thread

-Ironcap bowriders: I feel these are more or less fine
+- Ironcap bowriders: I feel these are more or less fine
-Outriders: I feel these are more or less fine rattan rangers: I won't lie I don't even attempt to use these ~~cuz i never bothered to unlock them~~ so others would be better at giving suggestions
+- Outriders: I feel these are more or less fine
+- rattan rangers: I won't lie I don't even attempt to use these ~~cuz i never bothered to unlock them~~ so others would be better at giving suggestions

 Key takeaway:
 Ranged is always hard to balance in every game, but in a world where charging 20 Cataphracts or wing'ed hussars through an 8-foot-wide door is a valid strategy I'm sure we can give the units which took over Eurasia multiple times some love.

-PS: Gib gold longbow please

-**khorchins**:
+### Khorchins:

 - Their encircling ability, `Hunt`, is so situational it might as well not exist
 - They are described as fast, harrasment units with light armor but are slower than either melee cav of the same season (please lmk if the in-game numbers are inacurrate)